 For more information on this topic:

 - “The Role of Women in Sustainable Energy Development,” Elizabeth Cecelski – Energy, Environment & Development Germany for the National Renewable Energy Laboratory, June 2000;

 - “Off-grid energy services for the poor: Introducing LED lighting in the Millennium Villages Project in Malawi,” ELSIVIER Journal with UNDP – United Nations Development Programme Millennium Development Project – Malawi, Colombia University and Earth Institute and the School of Engineering and Applied Science, December 2009;

 - “Concept Paper for the Energy Sector – Public Private Partnerships on Electricity Generation for Rural Areas,” Malawi Government Country Office – Millennium Challenge Account, February 2010.

-An avid community organizer, WNN advocacy intern Jessica Buchleitner possess a strong desire to change the world starting at the community level.
+An avid community organizer, WNN journalist Jessica Buchleitner possess a strong desire to change the world starting at the community level.
 Advocating for global women’s rights in 2009, Buchleitner compiled her upcoming book, “50 Women” for The 50 Women Project includes interviews with fifty women from thirty different countries.
 “The book covers stories of women’s strength and perseverance,” says Jessica.
 In addition to publishing on WNN, Buchleitner has also been a contributer to The Western Edition San Francisco and The San Francisco Chronicle. ”I have always believed the heart of all global communities lie with women.”

 Additional information for this story has been provided by Seva Foundation, Malawi (Gov) Country Office, UNDP – United Nations Development Programme, the National Renewable Energy Laboratory, SolarAid and MicroLoan Foundation UK.